 Ascension St. John Health Equity Initiative

-The Ascension St. John Foundation and community partners seek to improve health and well-being in the City of Tulsa, OK.
-The work is guided by data showing significant health disparities between residents of local zip codes and population groups.
-Recognizing that a variety of factors shape and influence health, the Ascension St. John Health Equity Initiative addresses health care, social and environmental drivers of health.
+The Ascension St. John Foundation and community partners seek to improve health and well-being in Tulsa.
+Recognizing that a variety of factors shape and influence health, the Ascension St. John Health Equity Initiative addresses health care, social and environmental drivers of health in our community.

 Our Values